D.D.A. guide: The ins and outs of access

 Examples of changes which have already taken place at the request of people with a disability include:

 - A local council built footpath ramps, altered stair areas, widened some path areas, and relocated post boxes and traffic signs to create a clear passage and access to three local shops.

 - A ramp was installed at the front door of a bank to enable a local customer to independently conduct her financial transactions.

 - Furniture in a college canteen was rearranged to enable a student easier access.
 The new arrangements meant improved traffic flow for everyone.

-- A shopping complex provided wayfinding information on how to get to the lifts.
+- A shopping complex provided way of finding information on how to get to the lifts.

 - A lift was adapted to provide tactile and audio information about floor numbers.

 While changes may not happen overnight, people with a disability should expect that changes will be made.
 A person with a disability has every right to complain when they are discriminated against because a place used by the public is inaccessible.

 What if providing access is too difficult?